-The Way New Regulation Profoundly Changes Short Term Health Insurance Policies in 2019
+The Way New Regulation Profoundly Changes Short Term Medical Insurance Policies in 2019

-For over 30 years, Short term health insurance has provided coverage for a defined period of time and generally includes a much lower premium than other types of major medical coverage.
+For over 30 years, Short term medical insurance has provided coverage for a defined period of time and generally includes a much lower premium than other types of major medical coverage.

 Until April of 2017, the coverage period was determined by state law, with the majority of states permitting terms of 364 days or less.

-However, the outgoing Obama administration made a significant change, issuing a regulatory final rule which cut the maximum duration term limit of short term health insurance from 12 to less than three months.
+However, the outgoing Obama administration made a significant change, issuing a regulatory final rule which cut the maximum duration term limit of short term medical insurance from 12 to less than three months.

-However, this limit was changed on August 1, 2018 by another regulation designed to expand access to short term health coverage.
+However, this limit was changed on August 1, 2018 by another regulation designed to expand access to short term medical coverage.

 The rule reinstates the 364 day maximum term limit and allows carriers to offer reapply options for up to 36 months.